Cobb House (Grove Hill, Alabama)

-The Cobb House is a historic house near Grove Hill, Alabama.
+The Cobb House is a historic house near Grove Hill, Alabama, United States.
 The two-story I-house was built in 1865.
 It was added to the Alabama Register of Landmarks and Heritage on January 29, 1980, and subsequently to the National Register of Historic Places on July 28, 1999.
 It was listed due to its architectural significance as a part of the Clarke County Multiple Property Submission.